 The problem is, the prices are so high that retirement savings would most likely vanish in a few years.
-This article by CNBC discusses just how desperate the situation has become.
 So what is a senior to do?
 Just maybe there is an alternative.
 Here are 4 reasons why seniors sharing their home will rock the retirement world.

 THE LONELINESS WILL VANISH